GSA/digitalgov.gov/content/topics/search/_index.md

 # Topic Title
 title: "Search"
-deck: "Good search functionality helps the public find what they're looking for quickly and easily."
+deck: "Good search functionality helps the public find exactly what they're looking for."

 summary: "The search function is an essential component of any government website.
 It is a critical part of providing a positive user experience.
 Search is especially important for federal agencies which often have complex websites with large amounts of information.
 A well-designed search function can help users navigate this complexity and find the information they need quickly and easily."